Deepak0045/Python/README.md

 ### Chp 9. **Conditionals**
 - (1) Conditional Execution in Python
-- 1.1 If Condition
+- If Condition
-- 1.2 If-Else
+- If-Else
-- 1.3 If-Elif-Else
+- If-Elif-Else
-- 1.4 Nested Conditions
+- Nested Conditions
-- 1.5 If Condition with Logical Operators
+- If Condition with Logical Operators
-- 1.6 If with `or` Logical Operator
+- If with `or` Logical Operator
 - (2) Exercises
-- 2.1 Exercise 1: Age and Driving Eligibility
-- 2.2 Exercise 2: Age Comparison
-- 2.3 Exercise 3: Comparing Two Numbers
-- 2.4 Exercise 4: Grading System

 ---